brianmay/resume/docs/training.rst

 Linux Conf Australia (LCA)
 --------------------------
-I have attended every year since 2003 and I have obtained much about Linux and the Linux Community.
+I have attended the conference every year since 2003 and I have learned much about Linux.
+I am very involved in the Linux Community.

 Diploma of Screen (Animation)
 -----------------------------